rohan-sharma82/visionagri/README.md

 **How it Addresses the Problem:**
 - **Reduces Guesswork:** Our AI models replace traditional guesswork with data-driven predictions for crop yield and disease detection, leading to better decision-making.
 - **Improves Financial Outcomes:** The **Market Price Analysis** feature provides historical price trends and an AI-driven forecast, empowering farmers to decide the most profitable time to sell their produce.
-- **Breaks Down Barriers:** The platform is fully multilingual and features a simple, intuitive UI, making advanced technology accessible to farmers of all literacy levels.
+- **Breaks Down Barriers:** The platform is fully multilingual and features a simple, intuitive UI with voice input/output, making advanced technology accessible to farmers of all literacy levels.
 - **Provides Instant Expertise:** The AI Farmer Assistant acts as a 24/7 agricultural expert, offering instant, weather-aware advice that was previously hard to obtain.
 - **Centralizes and Personalizes Information:** The **Personalized Dashboard** consolidates critical information like localized weather forecasts, market analysis for the farmer's specific crops, and recommended government schemes into a single, easy-to-use hub.

 **Innovation & Uniqueness:**
-- **Hyper-Localized & Context-Aware AI:** Our solution integrates real-time, location-specific weather data directly into our Genkit AI flows, providing highly contextual advice.
+- **Hyper-Localized & Context-Aware AI:** Our solution integrates real-time, location-specific weather data directly into our Genkit AI flows, providing highly contextual advice (e.g., suggesting not to spray pesticides before rain).
 - **Multi-Modal AI Interaction:** Farmers can interact via text or voice, and receive responses in text and audio format, catering to diverse user preferences and literacy levels.
 - **Proactive & Predictive Tools:** Instead of just providing information, our platform offers predictive tools for crop yield, early disease detection, and market price forecasting, enabling proactive farm management.
-- **Unified & Personalized Farmer Dashboard:** AgriVision AI is more than a collection of tools; it's a comprehensive ecosystem with a personalized dashboard that provides a holistic view of a farmer's operations, from weather to market prices, creating a single source of truth for decision-making.
+- **Unified & Personalized Farmer Dashboard:** AgriVision AI is more than a collection of tools; it's a comprehensive ecosystem with a personalized dashboard that provides a holistic view of a farmer's operations, creating a single source of truth for decision-making.
+This dashboard is powered by a **Supabase Postgres database**, enabling true personalization and persistent data storage.

 ---